Haixing-Hu/js-common-util/README.md

 - `uppercaseString`: Converts a string to uppercase
 - `trimUppercaseString`: Trims and uppercases a string
 - `dequote`: Removes quotes from a string
-- `toString`: Converts a value to its string representation
+- `toString`: Converts a value to its string representation, handling circular references in objects
 - `format`: Simple string formatting utility

 ### <span id="object-and-property-handling">Object and Property Handling</span>